 However, there does appear to be an innate wisdom that uses the nervous system as a conduit to transmit electrical impulses of intelligence to all the body’s systems that maintains mother and fetus in a state of homeostasis and balance.
-Regrettably, mechanical pressure on the central nervous system by distorted cranial bones and spinal structures can interfere with the normal transmission of this vital intelligence.
+Regrettably, mechanical pressure on the central nervous system can interfere with the normal transmission of this vital intelligence.
 Since all of the mother’s systems and organs are now providing for two, it is obvious that optimal posture and functioning is critical for the baby’s healthy development.

 We begin our adventure into motherhood by introducing some very intriguing theories detailing how third trimester fetal positioning in momma’s womb may create aberrant adult postural patterns seen daily in our offices and clinics.
 Basic hands-on pelvic balancing and trunk stabilization routines taken from my Advanced Myoskeletal Techniques textbook are also included so therapists can aid expectant mothers in their quest for a healthy happy delivery.
 But before introducing the various postural theories and techniques, a brief overview of Mother Nature’s remarkable art of birthing requires thoughtful consideration.